 Michael Blackburn has been active in many aspects of the literary business: as an editor (Stand magazine, Sunk Island Review, etc); publisher (founder of Jackson’s Arm and Sunk Island Publishing); literature development worker; festival director (Lincoln Literature Festival and the Central Series at Lincoln Central Library); as well as being an experienced creative-writing tutor.
 As an early devotee of the web he was a writer-in-residence on the internet, for which he produced the hypertext project, The Last of Harry.
 This was followed by another internet project, Portrait of the Artist as a Cyborg.

-Since then he has been RLF Fellow at Lincoln University, where he now lectures in English literature.
-He is also a tutor on the MA in creative writing at Lincoln, a course he was instrumental in setting up.
 He is a regular contributor on current affairs to the online magazine, the Fortnightly Review.
 He lives in a village outside Lincoln and is a keen walker.